 Chef Paul Wahlberg's Kitchen Essentials

 "There are a few things that are necessary for the kitchen that you wouldn’t normally expect.
 A Japanese mandolin is a tool I use often and is a great substitute for using a knife."

-"I absolutely love great clad or cast-irons pans that are long-lasting, heavy duty, and just make you feel confident in the kitchen."
+"I absolutely love great clad or cast-iron pans that are long-lasting, heavy-duty, and just make you feel confident in the kitchen."

 "One thing that I learned early on in my career is that it doesn't matter how expensive your knife is; if it's not sharp, it won't cut.
 A good chef is also good at maintaining their tools and that includes sharpening their knives.
 One tool that I can’t do without is my 1000/6000 grit combination water stone.
 It quickly and safely sharpens knives.
 Having a sharp knife not only makes simple cutting tasks easier but also safer.
 Using less effort to cut something means that you're less likely to slip and cut yourself."

 Chef Antonio Mora of Quality Meats' Kitchen Essentials